MicrosoftDocs/power-automate-docs/articles/process-advisor-automation.md

 The process advisor automation recommendation feature helps you identify automation opportunities.
 It also guides you in automating your processes using Microsoft Power Automate.

-Here's a short video on how to use the automation recommendation feature in process advisor: [Automation recommendation feature](https://go.microsoft.com/fwlink/?linkid=2163924)
+Here's a short video on how to use the automation recommendation feature in process advisor: [Video: Automation recommendation feature](https://go.microsoft.com/fwlink/?linkid=2163924)

 The blue recommendation icons on the process map activity show the automation opportunities.